14 May Your Complete Guide to Fasting with Diabetes in Ramadan

 - Involve & Educate your family in being able to recognise symptoms of hypoglycaemia, hyperglycaemia and dehydration.
 A patient’s family should recognise these symptoms as the patient’s judgement may not be sound during hypoglycaemic incident.
 Bring your spouse to your medical appointment to ensure you have family support during Ramadan.
 If symptoms arise, you and your family must be prepared to help you break your fast immediately.

 4 Steps to Managing Your Diabetes in Ramadan

 Once you have consulted with your doctor and have been medically cleared to fast, it is you and your family’s responsibility to ensure your health and safety by effective management of your diabetes during your fast.

 Dietary Food Choices Make a BIG Difference: Adjusting Your Ramadan Diet For Safe Diabetes Management While Fasting

 Your food choices at Suhoor and Iftar have a profound impact on the management of your diabetes.
 If you are serious in your desire to fast in Ramadan, you must be responsible in ensuring your food choices are healthy in Ramadan.
-Download our FREE Ramadan healthy eating checklist to help you eat the healthy, fuelling foods you need to experience your healthiest Ramadan, ever inshAllah!
+Download our Ramadan Reset Guidebook to help you eat the healthy, fuelling foods you need to experience your healthiest Ramadan, ever inshAllah!

 Additionally, adhere to the following nutrition guidelines specifically for Muslim patients with diabetes from Registered Dietitian Noura Sheikhalzoor: